killgcd/justmysocks/en.md

 ## <span id = "user-content-just1"> <span id = "just_my_socks"> I. Introduction to `Just My Socks` </span> </span>

 `Just My Socks` is a `Shadowsocks` agency service produced by <strong> Official [bandwagonhost.com](https://bandwagonhost.com/aff.php?aff=57057)s </strong>.
-It supports Alipay payment and provides ss account numbers.
+It supports Paypal payment and provides ss account numbers.
 Each account has 5 lines, including <strong> Bridgeworker CN2 GIA lines </strong> Cost-effective and very stable, more flexible and cost-effective than buying a VPS, and saves toss. <Strong> Ensure that IP is available and blocked automatically switch </strong>

 <strong> Is `Just My Socks` reliable? </strong> Unlike other `Shadowsocks` Service, `Just My Socks` is officially launched by [bandwagonhost.com](https://bandwagonhost.com/aff.php?aff=57057) and has been operating steadily for more than a year (launched in October 2018).
 It can be said that it is very reliable.